cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Permanently Deleting an Analysis

-Secured Endpoint: POST /secured/permanently-delete-workflow

-Delegates to metadactyl: POST /secured/permanently-delete-workflow

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

 ## Logically Deleting an Analysis

 Secured Endpoint: POST /secured/delete-workflow

-Delegates to metadactyl: POST /secured/delete-workflow
+Delegates to metadactyl: POST /apps/shredder

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
+This endpoint is a passthrough to the metadactyl endpoint above.
 Please see the metadactyl documentation for more information.

 ## Previewing Templates